July 24, 2024 companion plants for alyssum

 Sunlight: Needs full sun.

-Location: Ideal for borders and herb gardens.
+Location: Good for borders and herb gardens.

 Care Tips

-• Mulch with gravel to improve drainage.
+• Mulch with gravel to make the drainage better.

 3. Petunias